-Veteran: If your loved one is a veteran apply for the Iowa Veteran-Directed Home and Community Based Services program.
+Veteran: If your loved one is a veteran, they may be eligible to apply for the Veteran Directed Care program.

 Non-Medicaid: Kentucky offers the Kentucky Hart-Supported Living Program and the Kentucky Personal Care Attendant Program for those seeking non-Medicaid options.
 These programs are self-directed, meaning Kentucky seniors are able to compensate spouses and other family members of their choosing for medical and non-medical caregiving services.

-Veteran: Contact the Department of Veteran Affairs for more information on veteran benefits.
+Veteran: Contact the Department of Veterans Affairs for more information on veteran benefits.

 Medicaid: The Louisiana Community Choices Waiver is the Medicaid program offered to eligible older adults.
 Their Monitored In-Home Caregiving Program allows a family member or friend to receive payment for caregiving services IF they live in the same home.
 Caregivers must comply with state guidelines.

 Veteran: Eligible veterans may be able to access the Veteran Directed Care program from the Shreveport, LA VA Medical Center.